 - Ideal temperature : between 15°C and 25°C.

-The refrigerator: to be avoided
+The refrigerator: to avoid

-The freezer: yes, but methodically
+The freezer: yes, but with method

 Common mistakes to avoid